cout970/OpenModLoader/README.md

 Warning: Setup for OpenModLoader is not yet fully automated.
 As the project further develops the process will become much more streamlined, but for now a tedious setup process is required.
 This process is for setting up Open Mod Loader as a project developer and should not be used for writing your own mods.
 There is currently no setup for authoring mods.

 1. Clone this repository using `git clone https://github.com/OpenModLoader/OpenModLoader` or another preferred method.
-2. Run `gradlew setupGrass genIdeaRuns --refresh-dependencies` in the cloned repository folder.
+2. Run `gradlew setupOML genIdeaRuns --refresh-dependencies` in the cloned repository folder.
 3. Open IntelliJ on the repository folder.
 4. Add a new run configuration with the main class set to `xyz.openmodloader.client.RunOMLClient`
 5. You should now be able to run Open Mod Loader.